fluentsinc/playbook/base/base-plays.md

 ###  For example, `huddle |Rookie-X|` means "rookie-experiments" should be the experiment repository you need to refer to perform your assignment.
 Every play call will be based on "rookie-experiments".

-### 2. Sometimes, the "huddle" wants you to _**zero in**_ on a technology inside the "experiments repository".
-In this scenario, you would get the "technology name" inside the vertical bar next to "experiments repository".
-This means you need to look at the "experiments repository" first, then you need to look for a folder with the "technology name" and refer "technology name" extensively to execute the plays.
+### 2. Sometimes, the "huddle" wants you to _**zero in**_ on a technology inside the "experiments-repository".
+In this scenario, you would get the "technology" inside the vertical bar next to "experiments-repository".
+This means you need to look at the "experiments-repository" first, then you need to look for a folder with the "technology" and refer "technology" extensively to execute the plays.

 ### For example, `huddle |Prom-X| |bash|` means you need to look at "prometheus-experiments" repository first then take a look at the technology "bash" inside "prometheus-experiments".
 The directory "prometheus-experiments/bash" is where you need to _**zero in**_ on and find experiments that help you execute the plays.